hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 expression of the Infinite in; the language of matter, in the language of the finite, it is,. the infinite of the muscles and not of the mind;
 it is the infinite of space and not of thought.
-Therefore in the second portion of Jnâna Kânda, we find there is altogether a different procedure.
+Therefore in the second portion of Jnāna Kānda, we find there is altogether a different procedure.
 The first was a search in external nature for the truths of the universe; it was an attempt to get the solution of the deep problems of life from the material world. यस्यैते हिमवन्तो महित्वा — "Whose glory